arielb135/RabbitMQ-with-istio-MTLS/README.md

 spec:
   host: '*.rabbitns.svc.cluster.local'
   trafficPolicy:
+    portLevelSettings:
+    - port:
+        number: 4369
       tls:
+        mode: DISABLE
+    - port:
+        number: 5671
+      tls:
+        mode: DISABLE
+    tls:
       mode: ISTIO_MUTUAL
 ```
 * The above means that we would like a mutual TLS for everything that is directed to "*.rabbitns.svc.cluster.local".
+* We want to avoid conflicts, so we will disable the 2 ports that will not be used for MTLS
+** 4369 is not really necessary as other services don't need to communicate with this port, but i'm adding it for a cleaner cluster (so there won't be conflicts in the service mesh records)
+** 5671 is the AMQPS port - which we want the client to use it regulary.
 * Because we deployed it in the rabbitns namespace, it will apply to whole "clients" of that namespace.

 If we'll have another rabbit client in another namespace (let's say javarabbitclient), we would create the same rule, but in that specific namespace: